Katchper/GrainClassification/README.md

 # Major libraries used:
 latest versions for each:
-opencv-python, weka-wrapper3, numpy, python-javabridge, scipy
+opencv-python, weka-wrapper3, numpy, python-javabridge, scipy, matplotlib

 instructions to clone repo
 ---